Engee documentation

 Parameters

-Defines how the differential pressure will be set:
+Defines how the differential pressure is set:

-Pressure differential - constant pressure differential
+# Pressure differential — constant pressure drop

 Dependencies